 The only exception to this is if you are on the stairs, or if there is hard furniture that you are going to land on if you let yourself go down.
 In which case, the yanked abused muscles and joints when you grab something to stop that fall, might be preferable to possible impact with things that will do you even more damage.
 But if it happens in open space?
 Then relax and fold to the ground.
 If you are going down and you know it don't tense up and resist it, as you will just hurt more.
 Practice this, and I mean that very literally.

 Drop on the bed or other soft surface until you can fold and drop in a controlled fashion.
 This move is taught in all martial arts classes and we knew how to do it as small children perfectly.
 Kids can fall, get up, dust themselves off and keep going.
 Heck, they do it on purpose in their games.
 Why don't they get hurt very often?
 It's not just because they are young.
 It is because they don't tense up, as they are not yet afraid of falling.
 We need to remember this.

 Such a move, despite how it sounds, can prevent the dreaded dead drop.
-You know, the point where your walking along and wammo, your down, eating floor, with your head ringing and feeling like you just had a fight with the floor and the floor won.
+You know the one, it is the point where your walking along and wammo, your down, eating floor, with your head ringing and feeling like you just had a fight with the floor and the floor won.
 Feel yourself going down ?
 Take control over that move and minimize the potential for damage.

 A note here: If this happens very often, there is bound to be some wise guy who says you are faking the fall, since it's under control when you go down.
 Never mind them, it's your bones, muscles and your own pain, you are saving.